benninkrs/AlgebraicTensors.jl/README.md

 julia> eig(S)					# eigenvalues (square tensors only)
 ```
 Some tensor operations are defined only for certain combinations of left and right spaces.
-For example, addition and subtraction are defined only for tensors with the same spaces.
-Likewise, analytic functions are defined only for "square" tensors: tensors whose left and right spaces are the same, and whose corresponding left and right array dimensions have the same axes.
+For example, addition and subtraction are defined only for tensors with the same spaces (though the spaces need not be in the same order).
+Likewise, analytic functions are defined only for "square" tensors: tensors whose left and right spaces are the same (again, insensitive to order), and whose corresponding left and right array dimensions have the same axes.

 ## Other Functions